 Such straightforward metrics like the number of messages sent to the lead before closing the deal, the open rate, the response rate, cost per lead, etc. are incredibly important to your entire marketing and sales process.
 They do nothing less than point you the right direction to move in.
 It’s true that without a CRM for real estate, you’d be lost whatsoever.

-With the insights from the CRM for real estate, you can always scale what works.
+With insights from a CRM for real estate, you can always scale what works.
 Over time, you’ll know exactly how many messages it usually takes you to close the deal on average and what resonates with your clients best of all.
 In fact, the power of the CRM hinges on the fact that following up with existing leads is always easier than spending a fortune on trying to get the new ones.
 Your marketing efforts are maximized and you sell more.

 By now you have a good understanding of how to master the follow up via your CRM for real estate.
 The tips from above are easy to apply and you can give them a try right away.